How To Make Your Hands Look Younger

 You work hard to look youthful.
-You cover your grey hair, faithfully apply anti-aging crèmes and protect your face with sunscreen and wide-brimmed hats when you’re outside.
-But if you neglect your hands, they may give away your true age or make you look even older.
-Don’t wring your hands with worry; moisturizer, sunscreen and other products can help.
+You cover your gray hair, apply anti-aging creams and protect your face with sunscreen and wide-brimmed hats when you’re outside.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy